pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 ---
 title:  Using code metrics in custom rules
 tags: [customizing]
-summary: "PMD was recently enhanced with the ability to compute code metrics on Java and Apex source (the so-called Metrics Framework).
+summary: "Since 6.0.0, PMD is enhanced with the ability to compute code metrics on Java and Apex source (the so-called Metrics Framework).
 This framework provides developers with a straightforward interface to use code metrics in their rules, and to extend the framework with their own custom metrics."
-last_updated: July 20, 2017
+last_updated: December 18, 2017
 permalink: pmd_devdocs_metrics_howto.html
 author: Clément Fournier <clement.fournier76@gmail.com>
 ---
 # Using code metrics in custom rules

 ## Using the metrics framework

-{%include note.html content="Using the metrics framework is for now restricted to Java rules (with plans to support XPath rules later)." %}

 {%include note.html content="The following explains how to use the Java metrics framework.
 The Apex framework differs only by the name of its classes." %}